shellhub-io/shellhub-io.github.io/docs/index.md

 Changing the VPN/firewall configuration can be cumbersome if the device is behind a corporate firewall that does not allow SSH connections.

-ShellHub provide a way to skill all the hasless.
+ShellHub provides a way to skip all these hassles.
 You can easily access any Linux device behind firewall and NAT.

 ![Screenshot](img/screenshot.png)